-Purpose of the Private Postsecondary Schools (PPS) Division
+Purpose of the Private Proprietary Schools Division (PPS) Division

 The PPS Division is charged with the oversight function of laws such as the Post-Secondary Educational Institution Act, which was created to improve the quality of private post-secondary education, to prevent misrepresentation, fraud and collusion in offering educational programs to persons over the compulsory school attendance age and to protect consumers enrolled in private post-secondary educational institutions when those schools cease operation or fail to meet standards of quality established by the department, [Section 21-23-2 NMSA 1978, as amended].
 The New Mexico Higher Education Department provides consumer protection for students and prospective students.

 State Authorization for Distance Education may not be required: click for letter.

 Institution Registration and Licensure

 New Mexico state laws require private in-state and out-of-state postsecondary education institutions to meet state standards to operate legally in New Mexico.
 The laws do not differentiate between private for-profit or private non-profit institutions.
 However, there is a difference between private and public out-of-state institutions.